pjflanagan/merge-reminders/README.md

 ## Usage

-Add comments beginning with `MERGE` to your code like this:
+Add comments beginning with `MERGE:` to your code like this:

 ```py
 # api.py